China Box Office: Patriotic Local Titles Rule Quiet Pre-Holiday Weekend

-The upcoming 70th anniversary of the founding of the People’s Republic, which will officially be celebrated on Tuesday Oct.
-1, has already swayed the film releasing calendar for weeks.
+The upcoming 70th anniversary of the founding of the People’s Republic, which will officially be celebrated Tuesday, has already affected the film-releasing calendar for weeks.

-Over the past weekend, the top scoring films were “The Captain” (previously known as “The Chinese Pilot”) and “Quomolangma” (aka “The Climbers”,) neither of which officially release until Monday, Sept.
-30. Both were given wide previews on Saturday, earning $8.30 million and $6.42 million, respectively, according to data from consultancy Artisan Gateway.
+Over the past weekend, the top-scoring films were “The Captain” (previously known as “The Chinese Pilot”) and “Quomolangma” (aka “The Climbers”), neither of which officially release until Monday.
+Both were given wide previews on Saturday, earning $8.3 million and $6.42 million, respectively, according to data from consultancy Artisan Gateway.

-Taking the weekend as a whole, holdover title “The Last Wish” placed third with a score of $3.1 million, for a cumulative of $37.5 million after three weekends, according to Artisan Gateway.
-“Mao Zedong 1949” scored $3.0 million for a running total of $14.5 million after two weekends.
+Over the three days from Friday to Sunday, holdover title “The Last Wish” placed third with a score of $3.1 million, for a cumulative of $37.5 million after three weekends, according to Artisan Gateway.
+“Mao Zedong 1949” scored $3 million for a running total of $14.5 million after two weekends.
 And “Little Q” earned $2.5 million for a total of $15.5 million since Sept.
 20.

 Taken together, all films at the Chinese box office earned an aggregate $36.6 million over the weekend.
-That leaves the year to date total 3% down on 2018, with a cumulative income of $6.65.
-That shortfall reflects a weak year for Chinese films, stemming from a production slowdown that began from midsummer last year and a stricter censorship regime.
+That leaves the year-to-date total 3% down on 2018, with a cumulative income of $6.65 billion.
+The shortfall reflects a weak year for Chinese films, stemming from a production slowdown that began from midsummer last year and a stricter censorship regime.

 Such problems could briefly be forgotten if the National Day holiday releases prove to be blockbusters.
 On Monday afternoon, “My Country” appeared to be leading the pack with a $30 million haul.